Winslow Homer: Early landscapes and watercolors

 In 1877, Homer exhibited for the first time at the Boston Art Club with the oil painting, An Afternoon Sun, (owned by the Artist).
+In 1878 Homer spent a particularly productive year as the guest of industrialist Lawson Valentine at his property in the Adirondack Mountains, Houghton Farm.
 From 1877 through 1909, Homer exhibited often at the Boston Art Club.
 Works on paper, both drawings and watercolors, were frequently exhibited by Homer beginning in 1882.
 A most unusual sculpture by the Artist, Hunter with Dog – Northwoods, was exhibited in 1902.
 By that year, Homer had switched his primary Gallery from the Boston-based Doll and Richards to the New York City based Knoedler & Co.

 Homer became a member of The Tile Club, a group of artists and writers who met frequently to exchange ideas and organize outings for painting, as well as foster the creation of decorative tiles.
 For a short time, he designed tiles for fireplaces.

 Eastern Point Light (1880; Princeton University Art Museum).

 Homer's nickname in The Tile Club was "The Obtuse Bard".
 Other well known Tilers were painters William Merritt Chase, Arthur Quartley, and the sculptor Augustus Saint Gaudens.

 Homer started painting with watercolors on a regular basis in 1873 during a summer stay in Gloucester, Massachusetts.
 From the beginning, his technique was natural, fluid and confident, demonstrating his innate talent for a difficult medium.
 His impact would be revolutionary.
 Here, again, the critics were puzzled at first, "A child with an ink bottle could not have done worse."
 Another critic said that Homer "made a sudden and desperate plunge into water color painting".
 But his watercolors proved popular and enduring, and sold more readily, improving his financial condition considerably.
 They varied from highly detailed (Blackboard – 1877) to broadly impressionistic (Schooner at Sunset – 1880).
 Some watercolors were made as preparatory sketches for oil paintings (as for "Breezing Up") and some as finished works in themselves.
 Thereafter, he seldom traveled without paper, brushes and water based paints.

 As a result of disappointments with women or from some other emotional turmoil, Homer became reclusive in the late 1870s, no longer enjoying urban social life and living instead in Gloucester.
 For a while, he even lived in secluded Eastern Point Lighthouse (with the keeper's family).
 In re-establishing his love of the sea, Homer found a rich source of themes while closely observing the fishermen, the sea, and the marine weather.
 After 1880, he rarely featured genteel women at leisure, focusing instead on working women.